-This sprawling multi-million-dollar fine arts building provides space for Freshman Foundations, as well as shared studio space for sophomores, juniors and seniors working in ceramics, painting, drawing, photography, printmaking, graphic design, and video.
+This sprawling multi-million-dollar fine arts building provides space for Freshman Foundations, as well as shared studio space for sophomores, juniors and seniors working in ceramics, painting, drawing, photography, printmaking, interactive graphic design and video.
 At its core is a massive kiln room with 29 electric and gas kilns.

 Furnaces for the hot glass program and a foundry for sculpture classes are located on the ground floor of the adjoining Binns-Merrill Hall, which also houses some drawing and painting classes.
 The Sculpture and Light Annex, located on Route 244, provides space for the school's neon and sculpture classes.
 The humble tin building behind Susan Howell Hall is home to sophomore drawing classes.

 Note: Most prospective art students are also taken on a separate, hour-long tour of the art school.